agkenvin/ServerlessNativeAOTExample/README.md

 A full example of a serverless function which uses the serverless.NativeAOT template.
 Uses the Lambda Annotations Framework, dependancy injections, API gateway Http API v2, an example request, and a prj structure that should be familiar to people who have worked with dotnet MVC/web API.
-Check out the linked resources to understand how to test and deploy this using Visual Studio.
+Check out the linked resources to understand how to test with the lambda mock test tool and deploy this using Visual Studio.

 Resources: